Marianna Madia

 Maria Anna "Marianna" Madia ([mariˈanna maˈdiːa]; born 5 September 1980) is an Italian politician of the Democratic Party and a member of the Italian Chamber of Deputies since 2008.

 She was Minister of Public Administration and Simplification from 22 February 2014 to 1 June 2018 (Renzi Cabinet and Gentiloni Cabinet).

 Biography

 Madia was born in Rome in 1980.
 Her family came from Calabria and settled in Rome.
 Her great-grandfather, Titta Madia, was a lawyer, journalist, and Fascist and MSI member of the Chamber of Deputies.
 Her father was the politician, journalist and actor Stefano Madia.

 She studied at Lycée français Chateaubriand in Rome.
-She studied at the IMT Institute for Advanced Studies Lucca, specializing in political science.
+She studied at the University of Rome La Sapienza and undertook a PhD at IMT Institute for Advanced Studies Lucca in political science.

 In June 2013 she married Mario Gianani, a television and film producer.
 They have twins, Francesco and Margherita, born on 8 April 2014.

 She considers herself a practising Catholic.

 Career

 Madia began her career in February 2008 when she was chosen by the Secretary of the Democratic Party, Walter Veltroni, who proposed her to be candidate for Chamber of Deputies.
 In April 2008 she was elected.
 She was reelected in 2013 and in 2018.